crucials/teambrush/README.md

 [View the app](https://teambrush.netlify.app/) :eyes:

 :hammer: Frontend was built with Vue 3, Nuxt, Typescript, Pinia, SCSS.
+Nuxt is probably useless for now, but will help in future (with routing for private rooms)

 [Backend](https://github.com/crucials/teambrush-backend) was built with Socket.io